meskarune/tocsin/README.md

 	crontab -e

 Then add a cron job to that file.
-Here is a cheat sheet for cron jobs:
+Here is a cheat sheet for cron job
+syntax:

 	* * * * * command to be executed
 	- - - - -